zoltanzack/Unibots21-Reading/Tasko.md

 - Flipper mount and control
 - Mechanisms for acquiring and releasing the balls accurately and controlled
 - Sturdy robot base
-- Promoting up-cycling philosophies to support the reduction of e-waste.
+- Promoting up-cycling philosophy to support the reduction of e-waste.

 # Software